lopestom/device_ulefone_Power_Armor_13/README.md

 # TWRP device tree for Ulefone Power Armor 13_TF3_V10 (UPA13)
 ## Firmware version: GQ3096TF3_KSS7T_Ulefone_20230307_V01 (Non-EU)

+This device tree not have encrypt/decrypt mode because boot.img has only 32MB.
+Otherwise it would need more than 38MB on the partition.

 ---------------
 - MT6785 - A11 update to A12
-Status: booted
+  - Status: booted??

-boot-UPA13-A11-2023MMDD-hhhh.img => Working??
+   - boot-UPA13-A11-2023MMDD-hhhh.img => Working??
 Not working?
 ------------------------------------

 Specs: https://www.devicespecifications.com/en/model/0a6056be